Aliases for WRN Gene

 GeneCards Summary for WRN Gene

-WRN (Werner Syndrome RecQ Like Helicase) is a Protein Coding gene.
-Diseases associated with WRN include Werner Syndrome and Bloom Syndrome.
-Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA).
-GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+WRN (WRN RecQ Like Helicase) is a Protein Coding gene.
+Diseases associated with WRN include Werner Syndrome and Medulloblastoma.
+Among its related pathways are Metabolism of proteins and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is BLM.